 At the beginning of the junior year, qualified students are encouraged to contract as the first step toward a commission as a second lieutenant.
 In addition to eight semesters of ROTC, students pursing a commission must complete other professional military education requirements such as courses in military history, English and computer science.
 On a competitive basis, students may attend Cadet Professional Development Training (CPDT) summer training at Airborne and Air Assault Schools.
 An intent to be commissioned is a prerequisite for attending CPDT.

-Completion of the Army ROTC program and graduation from Mary Baldwin College may lead to a commission as a 2nd lieutenant in the U.S. Army, Army Reserve or Army National Guard.
+Completion of the VWIL Army ROTC program, and graduation from Mary Baldwin College allows you to compete for a commission as a 2nd lieutenant in the U.S. Army, Army Reserve or Army National Guard.

 Military Science Course Descriptions

 Army ROTC Official Website

 Naval Science — Navy and Marine ROTC (VWIL Cadets Only)